kbase/workspace_deluxe/docsource/developers.rst

 * The `kb-sdk <https://github.com/kbase/kb_sdk>`_ executable must be in the system path.
 * The WorkspaceServer class compiled in constructor has been commented out in order to use a custom constructor.
-That must be reversed for the compile to work.
+In order for the compile to succeed, the custom constructor must be commented out and the compiled in constructor uncommented.
+When the compile is complete the constructors must be switched back.

 Release checklist
 -----------------